The placeConstituency · West Midlands · Electorate 76,118 · 2023 boundaries

 Chasetown(2 seats)Ennis · Ennis974Lichfield ConMay 2023

-Colton The Ridwares Keith Michael Vernon317Lichfield ConMay 2023
+Colton & the Ridwares Keith Michael Vernon317Lichfield ConMay 2023

-Crown Philip Anthony Hudson387East Staffordshire LabMay 2023
+Crown Philip Anthony Hudson387East Staffordshire ConMay 2023

 Curborough Matthew John Wallens381Lichfield ConMay 2025

-Hammerwich With Wall(2 seats)Silvester-Hall · Leung998Lichfield ConMay 2023
+Hammerwich with Wall(2 seats)Silvester-Hall · Leung998Lichfield ConMay 2023

 Highfield(2 seats)Mears · Ho1,140Lichfield ConMay 2023